Malt loaf: History

 In 1889, John Montgomerie of Scotland filed a US patent application titled "Making Malted Bread," which was granted in 1890.
 This patent asserted a prior patent existed in Great Britain dated 1886.
 Montgomerie claimed a novel saccharification process, which involved warming a portion of dough mixed with diastatic malt extract to an appropriate mash temperature and holding it for a time to allow the extract's enzymes to break down some of the starch into maltose.

 Commercial production

-"Soreen" (/ˈsɔriːn/) is a brand of malt loaf manufactured in the United Kingdom since the 1930s.
-The name is derived from Danish immigrant John Rahbak Sorenson, the inventor of the Soreen recipe and "Green", a business partner.
+"Soreen" (/ˈsɔriːn/) is a brand of malt loaf manufactured in the United Kingdom since the 1930s by a Danish immigrant named John Rahbak Sorenson, the inventor of the Soreen recipe, and "Green", a business partner.
 In 2004, Warburtons sold the brand to Inter Link Foods.
 In 2007, Soreen became part of McCambridge Group.
 In 2014, UK food group Samworth Brothers bought the Soreen brand for an undisclosed sum.

-"Harvo" was a brand of malt loaf which was made at the company's bakery at 257 Lawley Street, Birmingham until the company went bankrupt in 1973.
-In some areas, the name Harvo or Harvo Loaf is still often used to describe malt loaf, regardless of the brand.
+"Harvo" was a brand of malt loaf which was made at the company's bakery at 257 Lawley Street, Birmingham until the company ceased business in 1973.
 The Harvo trademark was later held by one of the Premier Foods companies, associated with its takeover of Rank Hovis McDougall, RHBB (IP) Ltd; The Harvo trademark expired in 2006.